akermu/emacs-libvterm/README.md

 When not-nil fake newlines are removed on entering copy mode. vterm inserts fake-newlines purely for rendering.
-When using `vterm-copy-mode` these are in conflict with many emacs functions like isearch-forward. if this varialbe is not-nil the fake-newlines are removed on entering copy-mode and re-inserted on leaving copy mode.
-Also truncate-lines is set to t on entering copy-mode and set to nil on leaving.
+When using `vterm-copy-mode` these are in conflict with many emacs functions like `isearch-forward`. if this variable is not-nil the fake-newlines are removed on entering copy-mode and re-inserted on leaving copy mode.
+Also `truncate-lines` is set to `t` on entering copy-mode and set to `nil` on leaving.

 ## `vterm-tramp-shells`